-The keynote speaker was Will Cross, intrepid adventurer and mountaineer who took us along with him educationally, psychologically, passionately and thrillingly on his climb to summit the top of the world, Mt.
+The keynote speaker was Will Cross, intrepid adventurer, and mountaineer who took us along with him educationally, psychologically, passionately and thrillingly on his climb to the summit the top of the world, Mt.
 Everest.
 Willís presentation was spellbinding.
-His delivery was punctuated with excitement, motivation and wit.
+His delivery was punctuated with excitement, motivation, and wit.
 We, in the audience, felt like we were there with him on his personal high road.

 |Italian Vegetable Soup (4 servings)|

 4 leeks, white and about 1” of green